 Criminal Investigation - Program Description

 The Bachelor of Technology in Criminal Investigation provides a unique alternative to traditional criminal justice programs.
 This degree focuses on developing the necessary knowledge and skills required in criminal investigations.
-Students will complete an internship with a major law enforcement agency or a senior thesis.
+Students will complete an internship with a law enforcement related agency or enroll in five upper level JUST courses.

 Students in this Major:

 - Learn to analyze forensic evidence, preserve crime scenes, collect and process evidence.

 - Spend an entire semester with selected criminal investigation units or complete five upper level criminal justice courses.

 - Criminal investigation officer for police departments

 - Admission to the Bachelor of Technology program in Criminal Investigation is competitive.

 - Refer to the table of high school course prerequisites for admission.

 - Students must be prepared to take College Algebra (MATH 121)